About La Rochefoucauld Castle

 The Château de La Rochefoucauld is an 11th century castle in La Rochefoucauld-en-Angoumois, southwestern France.

 The site was first used around 980 by Fucaldus, younger brother of the Viscount of Limoges.
 Fucaldus set up a fortified camp on the rock and called it Fucaldus in rupe, or Foucald’s Rock.
+The castle of La Rochefoucauld gives a remarkable illustration of the interweaving of politics and architecture through the life of the family who owned the castle without interruption since Fucaldus laid the first fortification.

 Galleries and a grand staircase, the latter attributed to designs by Leonardo da Vinci, were added in 1520.
 Much of the medieval building was demolished in 1615 when the courtyard was opened out and improvements were made to honour a visit by Louis XIII of France.
 There was some rebuilding in 1760 following a fire.

 The village of La Rochefoucauld takes its name from the castle, which is partially open to the public.
 It is also still inhabited by the Duke and Duchess.
-It lies very close to the line which delineated occupied France and Vichy France during World War II.
+It lies very close to the line which delineated occupied France and Vichy France during World War Two.